ocrobotix/DRL-for-Space/blog/june.md

 ## Multi-Agent Reinforcement Learning

-**MAgent** is a scalable reinforcement learning platform designed to support research in **many-agent environments**, enabling simulations with thousands of agents on a single GPU server.
-It facilitates the study of emergent collective behaviors (e.g., communication, coordination, altruism) and optimal policy learning in large-scale AI societies.
+**MAgent** is a scalable reinforcement learning platform designed to support research in **many-agent environments**, enabling simulations of thousands of agents on a single GPU.
+It facilitates the study of emergent collective behaviors (e.g., communication, coordination, altruism) and optimal policy learning in large-scale interactions.

 ## Applicability to War-Games Research